vie-dgb/VB_Arduino_Control_Car/README.md

 # VB_Serial_App_Basic
-Serial app write by me
-Visual basic & Arduino serial communicate
+Visual basic & Arduino serial communicate with basic protocol Use control Car & Led on car, just my exam to finish subject

 Give me Star if you like my code